The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 But specialization is the name of the game in many healthcare careers.
 That means you’ll have to plan carefully to get your degrees in the right order for the right qualifications for your goal.

 There are far too many paths that come out of health sciences education to lay them all out for you.
 But that flexibility is a good thing.
 Studying health sciences at the right stage of your college career can qualify you or expose you to jobs you might not even have known about before.

 Almost unique in healthcare training, these programs can set you up for both clinical roles in direct patient treatment, or administrative and executive jobs in healthcare management.

 Health Sciences Salaries Depend on Your Career Track

 That makes for a broad range of different salaries to look at, depending on where you are going with your own health sciences education.
 We’ve included Bureau of Labor Statistics median salary data for 2021 for a representative sample here.

-On the non-clinical side of the house, you can find positions such as:
+On the non-clinical side of the house, you may find positions such as:

-While with a health sciences degree and the right combination of professional training or advanced degrees, you can find clinical positions such as:
+While with a health sciences degree and the right combination of professional training or advanced degrees, you may be able to find clinical positions such as:

 Finding Degrees in Health Science That Build on Your Military Training

 A degree in health science gives you a big-picture perspective on the state of the art in all the modern fields that contribute to American healthcare.
 While many healthcare degrees are aligned with one particular kind of specialty, like nursing, audiology, or radiology, health sciences offers a primer that covers a broad swath of healthcare topics, and offers a system for understanding for how it all works together.